LenaChestnut/to-do/README.md

 ## JavaScript
 ### Removing nodes
-When nodes are removed from the page, JS doesn't get rid of their children unless specifically told.
 In order to be able to delete complex nodes with lots of children and children's children, use this recursive function:
 ```javascript
 function removeNode(node) {
     while (node.firstChild) {